 In simple terms, Risk score will measure the individual beneficiary’s relative risk and Medicare uses them to adjust the payment for each beneficiary on expected expenditure.
 Using this CMS is able to standardize the base payment to plans based on the risk factor which directly correlates to a basic condition of payment.

 The individual health condition is identified via the International Classification of Diseases- 10 (ICD-10).
 The diagnosis is submitted by providers on incoming claims.
 There are more than 9000 ICD-10 codes that map to 79 HCC codes in the risk adjustment model.

-The proven success of HCCs in the prediction of resources used for Medicare Advantage enrollees, this could now further been implemented into determining the partial reimbursement for Accountable Care Organization (ACO) and Hospital Value-Based Purchasing (HVBP) program.
+The proven success of HCCs in the prediction of resources used for Medicare Advantage enrollees, could now further been implemented into determining the partial reimbursement for Accountable Care Organization (ACO) and Hospital Value-Based Purchasing (HVBP) program.
 Providers who admit outpatient have assumed the risk for outpatient documentation and coding.
 The risk factor score will let providers to accurately capture their patient’s health status they will receive the benefit will failing to do so will not.